furiax/FlashCards/ReadMe.md

 <br>
 <h2>Lessons learned: </h2>
 - Since this was our first app with SQL I needed to get familiar with using SQL Server Management Studio.<br>
-- Although the SQL code is simular to SQLite code there're diffrences I needed to learn.<br>
+- Although the SQL code is similar to SQLite code there are some differences.<br>
 - During this project I also learned alot of new things in SQL like using UNIQUE, how to autoincrement id's, CASCADE, PIVOT,..
 So my knowledge of SQL has significently improved.<br>
 - Doing the extra challenge, PIVOTING, took some time but I managed to get it working.<br>
 - I also had to learn what DTO's were and how to apply them.<br>